sumitc29/ML_course/README.md

 # ML_course
+Course containing all the basics to advanced topics from scratch for learning ML techniques

-ML course inspired by Jeff Heaton
+Course is inspired from Jeff Heaton teaching resosurces

+## Syllabus
+* ### Module 1
+  * Sub module 1.1 - Introduction to Pandas, its usage and its utility